Biden backs bipartisan stimulus plan, urging immediate action as economy stalls and virus surges

 Trump has shown only middling interest in engaging in the stimulus talks, instead stewing over his election loss and threatening to veto a defense-spending bill if it does not include language targeting social media companies that have angered him.

-But some of the president’s aides acknowledged the significant head winds facing the economy in the months ahead — and urged action.
+Some of the president’s aides acknowledged the significant head winds facing the economy in the months ahead — and urged action.

 “There’s a train wreck coming, folks.
 Okay?”
 Trump’s trade adviser, Peter Navarro, told reporters Friday, delivering a message to Congress.
 “And it’s your job to flip the switches so, so that the trains don’t hit.”